cardano-community/guild-operators/docs/Docker.md

 Instead of specifying a context, you can pass a single Dockerfile in the URL or pipe the file in via STDIN.
 Pipe the chosen Dockerfile (i.e. Debian_Dockerfile) from STDIN:

+Note: All `docker run` commands are using as default mapping IP `127.0.0.1` customize it as you please.

 ### Cardano-Node (passive / active / configuration)